scikit-learn-contrib/scikit-matter/docs/src/selection.rst

+.. _selection-api:

 Feature and Sample Selection
 ============================

+.. marker-selection-introduction-begin

-`scikit-matter` contains multiple data sub-selection modules, primarily corresponding to methods derived from CUR matrix decomposition and Farthest Point Sampling.
+Data sub-selection modules primarily corresponding to methods derived from CUR matrix decomposition and Farthest Point Sampling.
 In their classical form, CUR and FPS determine a data subset that maximizes the variance (CUR) or distribution (FPS) of the features or samples.
-These methods can be modified to combine supervised and unsupervised learning, in a formulation denoted `PCov-CUR` and `PCov-FPS`.
+These methods can be modified to combine supervised target information denoted by the methods `PCov-CUR` and `PCov-FPS`.
 For further reading, refer to [Imbalzano2018]_ and [Cersonsky2021]_.

 These selectors can be used for both feature and sample selection, with similar instantiations.
-This can be executed using:
+All sub-selection methods  scores each feature or sample (without an estimator) and chooses that with the maximum score.
+As an simple example

 .. doctest::